fnordoglargh/metametalmapper/README.md

 ### Countries

-Countries on MA and this tool are represented in [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) two letter format.
+Countries on M-A and this tool are represented in [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) two letter format.
 Whenever you read _NN_ in context with countries, a two letter country code is meant.
 Two special countries exist: XX (international) and YY (unknown).

 A list of all countries with at least one band is shown on calling with the switch `-l`.

 ### Regions

-A _region_ is a group of countries defined inside `country_helper.py` file.
-Available regions are shown on calling with the switch `-l`.
+A _region_ is a group of countries defined inside the file `country_helper.py`.
+Available regions are shown on calling `metal_mapper.py` with the switch `-l`.

 Popular regions are *NCO*; nordic countries (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen) and *SCA*; Scandinavia (as above but _without_